Relatives of Mexico metro crash victims demand justice

 Ebrard has promised to cooperate fully with the investigation into the accident.

-He said that his administrative responsibility for the project ended after his 2006-2012 term.
+He said that his administrative responsibility for the project ended after his 2006 to 2012 term.

 "It's known that the first indications about the faults in the elevated part of the line occurred after the 2017 earthquake," which left 370 people dead, mainly in the capital, Ebrard said.